Chart Color Schemes

 Chapman's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Chapman's health metrics closely match national benchmarks, with common health conditions seen across both young and old age groups being fairly standard.
-Approximately 64% of Chapman's total population (1,837 people) have private health cover, compared to 60.9% in the Australian Capital Territory and a national average of 55.3%.
+Chapman's health metrics closely match national benchmarks, with common health conditions seen across both young and old age cohorts.
+Approximately 64% of Chapman's total population (1,840 people) have private health cover, compared to 60.7% in Australian Capital Territory and the national average of 55.7%.
 The most prevalent medical conditions are arthritis, affecting 10.1% of residents, and asthma, impacting 7.5%.

-A total of 65.9% of residents report being completely free from medical ailments, compared to 66.3% in the Australian Capital Territory.
-Chapman has a higher proportion of seniors aged 65 and over at 25.6% (736 people), compared to 20.6% in the Australian Capital Territory.
-Health outcomes among seniors in Chapman are particularly strong, outperforming those of the general population in health metrics.
+Notably, 65.9% of residents report having no medical ailments, slightly lower than the 66.3% in Australian Capital Territory.
+The area has a higher proportion of seniors aged 65 and over at 25.6% (738 people), compared to 20.6% in Australian Capital Territory.
+Health outcomes among seniors in Chapman are particularly strong, outperforming the general population in health metrics.

 Frequently Asked Questions - Health